spf13/cobra/user_guide.md

 Run 'hugo --help' for usage.
 ```

 Suggestions are automatic based on every subcommand registered and use an implementation of [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
-Every registered command that matches a minimum distance of 2 (ignoring case) will be displayed as a suggestion.
+Every registered command that matches a maximum distance of 2 (ignoring case) will be displayed as a suggestion.

 If you need to disable suggestions or tweak the string distance in your command, use: